gitter-badger/kubefaas/environments/go/README.md

-# Fission: Go Environment
+# Kubefaas: Go Environment

-This is the Go environment for Fission.
+This is the Go environment for Kubefaas.

 It's a Docker image containing a Go runtime, along with a dynamic loader.